This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Diabetic gastroparesis is a type of nerve damage that slows digestion.
-High blood sugar levels from diabetes damage nerves and tissues in your stomach.
+High blood sugar levels from diabetes can damage nerves and tissues in your stomach.
 The damage prevents your stomach from emptying normally.
 Gastroparesis is also called delayed gastric emptying.

-What increases my risk of diabetic gastroparesis?
+What increases my risk for diabetic gastroparesis?

 What are the signs and symptoms of diabetic gastroparesis?

 Your symptoms may be worse if you drink alcohol or smoke.
 You may have any of the following:

 - Constipation that may be replaced, at times, by diarrhea

 - High or low blood sugar levels that you cannot control

 - Bloated or early full feeling while you eat

 - Sudden cramps, swelling, or pain in your abdomen

 - Weight loss without trying